 South Puget Sound Community College is a learning community that embodies social justice, equity and inclusion.
 SPSCC seeks to empower students, faculty and staff to fully participate in a society of increasingly diverse identities and experiences.
 SPSCC actively works to eliminate all forms of discrimination and provide an education that reflects the diversity of our community and a deeper understanding of the dynamics of power and privilege that perpetuate inequity and inequality.

 Principles and Values

-South Puget Sound Community College celebrates and embraces diversity of all kinds, including race, age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make individuals unique.
+South Puget Sound Community College celebrates and embraces diversity of all kinds, including race, age, sex, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make individuals unique.
 We are dedicated to promoting for all students, staff, faculty, and our local and global communities an accessible, inclusive, and safe environment that fosters:

 - Cultural humility